-One of the fundamentals of singing concerns Slow movement.
+One of the fundamentals of singing concerns slow movement.

 When we do an exercise slowly, our attention is drawn to each and every movement.
 We focus on the feel of healthier action, and make discoveries as we carefully explore the correlations between cause and effect, between what we are doing and what happens as a result.
 We are literally going at a pace in which we can study our work.

 Singing through the vocal exercises slowly is important for building muscle which will increase stamina and endurance; allowing us to sing longer and with ease.